JO-YE/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11- Don't just count your directories, make your directories count-Write a script that counts the number of directories and sub-directories in the current directory.

+12-What’s new-Create a script that displays the 10 newest files in the current directory.